-When a member is sent by a nursing facility for emergency services at a hospital, the determination as to whether the need for those services exists will be made for purposes of treatment.
+When a member is sent by a nursing facility for emergency services at a hospital, we request immediate notification by the network hospital of emergent admissions.
+Our Medical Management staff will verify eligibility and determine benefit coverage.
+The determination as to whether the need for those services exists will be made for purposes of treatment.
 The determination is made by a physician licensed to practice medicine or, to the extent permitted by applicable law, by other appropriately licensed personnel under the supervision of, or in collaboration with, a physician licensed to practice medicine.
 The physician or other appropriate personnel will indicate the results of the emergency medical screening examination in the member's chart.
 We will compensate the provider for the screenings, evaluations and examinations that are reasonable and calculated to assist the health care provider in determining whether or not the patient's condition is an emergency medical condition.